BloomTechBackend/bd-team-project-crypto-wizards/project_documents/design_document.md

 This initial iteration will provide creating, retrieving, and updating a user's portfolio, as well as viewing the historical data of the portfolio and the assets to gauge the overall performance over a period of time.

-We will use API Gateway and Lambda to create seven endpoints (`Register`,`Login`, `Verify`, `CreatePortfolioActivity`, `GetPortfolioActivity`, `UpdatePortfolioActivity`, `GetPortfolioHistoryActivity`, `GetAssetHistoryActivity`) that will handle the creation, update, and retrieval of portfolio along with the retrieval of the historical data to satisfy our requirements.
+We will use API Gateway and Lambda to create eight endpoints (`Register`,`Login`, `Verify`, `CreatePortfolioActivity`, `GetPortfolioActivity`, `UpdatePortfolioActivity`, `GetPortfolioHistoryActivity`, `GetAssetHistoryActivity`) that will handle the creation, update, and retrieval of portfolio along with the retrieval of the historical data to satisfy our requirements.

 We will store the assets available for the portfolio in a table in DynamoDB.
 The portfolios themselves will also be stored in DynamoDB.